Create a direct deal

 Skippable

-• Non-skippable: A video ad that must be watched in its entirety and cannot be skipped by the viewer.
+• Non-Skippable: A video ad that must be watched in its entirety and cannot be skipped by the viewer.

 • Skippable: A video ad that can be skipped by the viewer after a certain amount of time.

 • Undefined: A video ad that has not been defined as either skippable of non-skippable.
-If you include this option, the video ad can be either of these types, but would not be included in the targeting if you only choose non-skippable or skippable.
+If you include this option, the video ad can be either of these types, but it would not be included in targeting if you only choose non-skippable or skippable.

 Playback methods